shay90210/shay90210/README.md

 </div>

 ## INTRODUCTION :
 I am an ex-educator :teacher: and an ex-healthcare worker :health_worker: transitioning into tech.
-I taught myself the web development scripting languages, then started a bootcamp to learn about UI frameworks, UI libraries and the backend languages and relational databases to become a full-stack software engineer.
+I taught myself the web development scripting languages, then started a bootcamp to learn about UI frameworks, UI libraries and the backend languages and relational databases to become a full-stack MERN software engineer.
 I am creative, detail-oriented, and results-driven.

 - 🐶 🐶 Charlotte Marie (Charley) & LadyBelle Anne
 - 💙	Disney, Thanksgiving/Christmas, Writing, & Cooking